-Known for its small-town charm, Hilo often is overlooked for its bustling ART SCENE.
-But if you know where to look, you’ll find a smattering of talents, from local emerging artists to international entertainers.
+Known for its small-town charm, Hilo’s bustling ART SCENE is often overlooked.
+But if you know where to look, you’ll fi nd a smattering of talents, from local emerging artists to international entertainers.

-One such place to catch a show is THE PALACE THEATRE.
+One such place to catch a show is PALACE THEATER.
 The Palace opened its doors at 38 Haili St. in 1925 during the heyday of American movie palaces.
-It was originally part of a small family of theaters owned and operated by Adam C. Baker and was the GRANDEST THEATER ON ALL THE ISLANDS.
-What differentiated The Palace from all other theaters in Hawai‘i was that its structure was built entirely of redwood, which was imported from the Pacific Northwest, and its facade was an elegant NEO-CLASSICAL DESIGN executed in stucco with wood molding accents.
+It was originally part of a small family of theaters owned and operated by Adam C. Baker, and was the GRANDEST THEATER ON ALL THE ISLANDS.
+What diff erentiated The Palace from all other theaters in Hawai‘i was that its structure was built entirely of redwood, which was imported from the Pacifi c Northwest, and its façade was an elegant, neo- classical design executed in stucco with wood molding accents.

 The Palace has received a major facelift in recent years, with restoration and rehabilitation of its stage fl oor, offi ce lobbies, projection room, backstage, roof and upgrades to the theater’s lighting and electrical equipment.

 Visit hilopalace.com or call 808- 934-7010 to see what’s on the bill.